Squidoo Lenses for B2B Marketers?

 Ironically, at this writing, there is no lens for “Viget Labs.”
 Who would be the subject matter expert on them – One of their Co-Founders, Brian Williams or Andy Rankin, CEO and President (respectively)?
 Their PR flack?
 Someone else?

 What if someone with malicious intent is the “first to market” on Squidoo in claiming expertise on a particular company and does things on the lens that the company does not like or does not want anyone to know?

-It seems to him that this is another growing territory to monitor, in a way like the blogosphere and Wikipedia, where organizations need to know what is being said about them and may need to do some pre-emptive messaging.
+It seems to me that this is another growing territory to monitor, in a way like the blogosphere and Wikipedia, where organizations need to know what is being said about them and may need to do some pre-emptive messaging.
 It is possible to craft and post objective, truthful statements about your company and not earn the wrath of other users or censorship of Wikipedia, et. al. Maybe this is not the purpose of Squidoo, and maybe it needs to decide whether or not to allow a possible “commandeering” by organizational marketers.
-Perhaps The Marketing Consigliere needs more time to understand Squidoo, but he thinks there’s a bigger B2B opportunity and marketers needs to be thinking about how to approach it also.
+Perhaps I need more time to understand Squidoo, but I think there’s a bigger B2B opportunity and marketers need to be thinking about how to approach it also.

 We shall see how this evolves…